-The Chicago Blackhawks and the Red Wings were at Wrigley Field, on July 22, 2008.
+The Chicago Blackhawks and the Red Wings were in attendance at Wrigley Field on July 22, 2008.
 They were there to make a joint announcement with the Chicago Cubs and NHL that the 2009 Winter Classic would be played at the historic baseball stadium on Jan.
 1, 2009.
 This was the second Winter Classic and third outdoor game in league history.

 Odds & Ends

 The Blackhawks purchased the contract of Red Wings star Sid Abel on July 22, 1952.
-After scoring 183 goals and 463 points in 570 games in Detroit, the future Hall of Famer played in just 42 games for the Blackhawks over the next two seasons, where he served as head coach, as well as playing.
-He was the last full-time player-coach in NHL history.
+After scoring 183 goals and 463 points in 570 games in Detroit, the future Hall of Famer played in just 42 games for the Blackhawks over the next two seasons, where he served as head coach and played.
+He was the last full-time player/coach in NHL history.
 He coached the Blackhawks through the end of the 1953-54 season before returning to the Red Wings, in the same role, in 1957.

 Courtnall signed with the Capitals and scored 77 goals and 154 points, in 159 games, over the next two seasons in Washington.
 He was traded to the Blues, on July 13, 1990, for Peter Zezel and Mike Lalor.